sunmoumou1/torch_dct_expand_to_rectangle/README.md

   \end{cases}
   $$

-> DCT transforms the image from the spatial domain to the frequency domain.
+The DCT transforms the image from the spatial domain to the frequency domain.
 In the frequency representation, low-frequency components are concentrated in the top-left corner, while high-frequency components are distributed towards the bottom-right corner.
 A notable characteristic of DCT is its ability to concentrate most of the information in the low-frequency region, which is particularly useful in image compression.

 The Inverse Discrete Cosine Transform (IDCT) is the inverse operation of DCT and is used to convert the signal from the frequency domain back to the spatial domain.
 Its mathematical formula is as follows: